Jos Letschert

 1. Head-Lines

-The first sculptural portfolio I call 'Head-Lines' and is about the formal variety, tension and expression in sculpted heads, in shapes, planes and lines.
-The sculpture is not assigned to existing persons or a narrative; nevertheless it is figurative sculpture and it deals with human emotions, sometimes reserved, sometimes more explicit.
+The first sculptural portfolio - "Head - Lines" - is about the formal variety, tension and expression in sculpted heads, in shapes, planes and lines.
+The sculpture is not assigned to existing persons or to a narrative; nevertheless it is figurative sculpture and it deals with human emotions, sometimes reserved, sometimes more explicit.

 The sculptures are figurative, mainly heads, shapes, masks, spatial, with texture.
 The shapes are often broken.
 Mostly you can look into the sculpture, behind the mask.
 The interior space of a sculpture is just as important to me as the exterior space.
 The French sculptor Germaine Richier says it like this: “What characterizes sculpture, in my opinion, is the way in which it renounces the full, solid form.
 Holes and perforations conduct like flashes of lightening into the material, which becomes organic and open, encircled from all sides, lit up in and through the hollows.”
 Germaine Richier in: New images of man.
 Peter Selz.
 The Museum of Modern Art.
 Doubleday, Garden City, N.Y., 1959 .